paragonmac/NovaLoom/README.md

 - Astropy community for their excellent documentation
 - Simbad database for providing star identification data
-- All the genius that helped answer my questions
+- All contributors who have helped improve this project

 ---